 There is really no great name for these little treats, because they’re a cross between truffles and rum balls.
 So I call them truffle balls.
 I love to make up recipes for these bite-sized treats because just about everything works.
 Real chocolate truffles aren’t difficult to make, but they’re more delicate in nature.
 These “balls” are sturdier, with a cookie crumb base, mixed with chocolate and spices and sometimes rum or other liqueurs.

-I posted on one such rum ball, namely Ginger Spice Truffle Balls, made with a base of gingersnap cookies, spiced with cinnamon and ginger.
+I posted on one such rum ball, namely ginger spice truffles, made with a base of gingersnap cookies, spiced with cinnamon and ginger.
 I created that recipe for a holiday charity event many years ago, because the ingredients are inexpensive, but the individual truffle balls are great for serving hundreds of people.
 But it’s really easy to only make a couple of dozen truffle balls, too.

 For a dinner party, something like truffle balls are a generous treat with espresso or sherry, without being an overbearing dessert like a huge slice of cake that one feels obligated to eat.